 A. Introduction.
-The following guidance is provided to assist the Captain of the Port (COTP) in reviewing and validating Waterway Suitability Assessments (WSAs).
+The following guidance is provided to assist the Captain of the Port (COTP) in reviewing and validating a Waterway Suitability Assessment (WSA) submitted by an applicant in association with the applicant's request to the Federal Energy Regulatory Commission (FERC) for authorization to site, construct, and operate an LNG terminal.
 Additionally, guidance is provided to assist the COTP in issuing a Letter of Recommendation (LOR) and LOR Analysis.

-Current Federal Energy Regulatory Commission (FERC) regulations require prospective LNG applicants to submit a Preliminary WSA and a Follow-on WSA to the COTP within the timeframes specified in 18 CFR 157.21.
-The Preliminary WSA should be submitted before the start of the FERC Pre-Filing process and the Follow-on WSA should be submitted no later than the time the applicant files a formal application with FERC.
+Current USCG and FERC regulations require applicants to submit a Preliminary WSA and a Follow-on WSA to the COTP within the timeframes specified in 33 CFR 127.007 and 18 CFR 157.21.
+The Preliminary WSA must be submitted before the start of the FERC Pre-Filing period and the Follow-on WSA must be submitted no later than the time the applicant files a formal application with FERC.
 LNG applicants are encouraged to meet with the COTP early in the process of developing their WSA to ensure the WSA meets the expectations of the COTP and addresses the items listed in enclosure (2) of this NVIC.
 Follow-up meetings and discussions should take place periodically throughout development of the WSA.

-The COTP may assist the applicant in the WSA process by convening "ad-hoc" working groups of existing committees (e.g. Harbor Safety Committee (HSC), Area Maritime Security Committee (AMSC), etc.) to help the applicant in developing the WSA.
-Additionally, these committees may be used by the COTP to help review and validate the WSA.
-However, the COTP should be alert to potential conflicts of interest among committee members and other stakeholders who may participate in the WSA development or in review and validation of the WSA.
+The COTP may assist the applicant in the WSA process by convening "ad-hoc" working groups of existing committees (e.g., Harbor Safety Committee (HSC), Area Maritime Security Committee (AMSC), etc.) and other stakeholders (e.g., state and local governments, appropriate members of the public, etc.) to help the applicant in developing the WSA.
+Additionally, these committees or working groups may be used by the COTP to help review and validate the WSA.
+The COTP should be alert to potential conflicts of interest among committee members and other stakeholders who may participate in the WSA development, or in review and validation of the WSA.
 Potential conflicts of interest may be avoided by having those members who have participated in one aspect of the process dismiss themselves from participating in another.
+Questions regarding potential conflicts of interests should be discussed with the COTP's servicing legal office.